Georgi Alexandrov Stankov, January 19, 2012

-The personality that has unfolded in this body, unites first with her soul and with all the other incarnations of the soul, then with the other souls (about 1000) of the soul family and their incarnations, until it becomes finally a multidimensional personality.
+The personality that has unfolded in this body unites first with her soul and with all the other incarnations of the soul, then with the other souls (about 1000) of the soul family and their incarnations, until it becomes finally a multidimensional personality.
 Further mergers with higher spiritual instances from the causal worlds are possible (see transliminal soul below).

-As soon as an incarnated personality of a soul, has transformed his body and taken it away with her in the astral realms, she unites with her soul and the soul family.
+As soon as an incarnated personality of a soul has transformed her body and taken it away with her in the astral realms, she unites with her soul and the soul family.
 She can now materialize again and again on earth in the human gestalt, he once was, or choose a new one.
-This person will then have the complete knowledge of his soul family, for the amnesia, which is imposed on the incarnated soul at birth, is now repealed.
+This person will then have complete knowledge of his soul family, for the amnesia, which is imposed on the incarnated soul at birth, is now repealed.
 From now on she is a multidimensional personality and enjoys the spiritual and energetic possibilities that have been previously attributed only to Gods.

 The externalization of the soul’s potential and its transmission onto mythological characters, who were called “Gods”, was a psychological magic trick from the fear trove of the young and child soul.
-While the consciousness of such incarnations increasingly emancipated itself from the soul, it denied her existence and omnipotence as internal knowledge and attributed her creative potential to external sources.
+While the consciousness of such unripe incarnations increasingly emancipated itself from the soul, it denied her existence and omnipotence as internal knowledge and attributed her creative potential to external sources.
 In this way, it was only intended to legitimize the emancipation of the ego from the soul.
 The creation of gods was thus the result of the fears of immature souls, who preferred to subordinate themselves to external gods and the laws that they created in the names of these gods, rather than to listen to the inner voice of their truth.
 More on that later.

-In essence, we are dealing with two groups of decisions: 1) significant decisions of the soul, which are much rarer and always come true and 2) free will decisions of the human ego, which are much more common and are not always realized.
+In essence, we are dealing with two groups of decisions: 1) significant decisions of the soul, which are much rarer and always come true, and 2) free will decisions of the human ego, which are much more common and are not always realized.
 Unrealized thoughts form in this model parallel probability worlds, parallel timelines, or better frequency lines, which can then be implemented elsewhere.
-In this sense the astral realms operate like a giant computer system – a kind of direct, interactive Internet.
+In this sense, the astral realms operate like a giant computer system – a kind of direct, interactive Internet.

 The reality that we experience on earth is therefore a portion of a much larger reality that occurs with a time delay in the material 3D world.
 The soul designs all her incarnations simultaneously in the everlasting Now of the astral realms and lets them appear on earth one by one.
-The “deceased” individuals, who no longer dwell on earth, exist and continue to develop as parts of the soul in the astral realms.
+The “deceased” individuals, who no longer dwell on the earth, exist and continue to develop as parts of the soul in the astral realms.

-Past, disembodied incarnation personalities may learn from the current incarnation, to which they maintain over the soul an unimpeded energetic contact, and make certain decisions in the “past” now in a different way.
+Past disembodied incarnation personalities may learn from the current incarnation, to which they maintain over the soul an unimpeded energetic contact and make certain decisions in the “past” now in a different way.
 Each solution is stored in the parallel probability worlds as a case study.
 This aspect will be discussed in detail in relation to the term “multidimensional personality”.

-This procedure is similar to that of the soul – her reincarnation cycle is like an adventure novel, which she designs for herself chapter by chapter, Incarnation by incarnation; she writes, rewrites, refines and redesigns until the end result, which is known in advance, coalesces with the book content, pardon, with the life content and vice versa.
+This procedure is similar to that of the soul – her reincarnation cycle is like an adventure novel, which she designs for herself chapter by chapter, incarnation by incarnation; she writes, rewrites, refines and redesigns until the end result, which is known in advance, coalesces with the book content, pardon, with the life content and vice versa.

 The ultimate goal of the soul is the end of her cycle of reincarnation and the transition into the causal worlds as a new entity.
-This consists of the union of the entire soul family of more than 1000 souls with the experience of 80 000-100 000 earthly lives in a historical time-span of about 10 000 years.
+This consists of the union of the entire soul family of more than 1000 souls with the experience of 80,000-100,000 earthly lives in a historical time span of about 10,000 years.

-The incarnation cycle is individuation and unification at the same time, where no bits of information (information is the same as energy, see conservation of energy) is lost.
-It represents a closed loop and ends where it began: the soul fragments from All-That-Is as to gain experience by herself and gradually merges again with the Whole.
+The incarnation cycle is individuation and unification at the same time, where no bits of information (information is the same as energy, see conservation of energy) are lost.
+It represents a closed loop and ends where it began: the soul fragments from All-That-Is to gain experience by herself and gradually merges again with the Whole.